marzam/Chico-Mendes/README.md

 - June 4th, 2021 -> Bugs fix.
 I have included the first approach of CA in related to illegal park occupation rules (probabilistic rule)

 - June 7th, 2021 -> Bugs fix
+- June 17th, 2021 -> include omp directive in order to reduce the initialization time